openvinotoolkit/datumaro/site/content/en/docs/formats/sly_pointcloud.md

 ```

 To make sure that the selected dataset has been added to the project,
-you can run `datum info`, which will display the project and dataset
+you can run `datum project info`, which will display the project and dataset
 information.

 ## Export to other formats